Aesthetic mood board

 4. Thematic

 Thematic mood boards revolve around a central theme or concept, weaving together imagery, symbols, and motifs that convey a specific narrative or idea.
+These boards draw on various inspirations to convey a specific narrative or idea.
 Whether it’s vintage nostalgia, futuristic innovation, or natural serenity, thematic boards help designers communicate overarching themes and messages.
 Moreover, they are widely used in advertising campaigns, editorial design, and event planning, where storytelling and emotional resonance are paramount.

 5. Storyboard

 Storyboard mood boards take a sequential approach to visual storytelling, breaking down narratives into a series of interconnected images or scenes.
+Taking notes can enhance the storytelling process by documenting ideas and feedback.
 Commonly used in film, animation, and multimedia projects, storyboard boards help visualize the progression of a story, from beginning to end.
 By arranging images in chronological order, designers can map out the flow of events, pacing, and visual continuity.

 6. Interactive

 With the advent of digital technology, interactive mood boards have emerged as a dynamic alternative to traditional static collages.
+Users can upload their own images and designs to create unique interactive mood boards.
 These multimedia platforms allow users to explore design concepts through interactive elements such as animations, videos, and clickable links.
 Whether it’s a web design prototype, a mobile app interface, or a virtual reality environment, interactive mood boards offer a more immersive and engaging way to experience design concepts.

 7. Seasonal

-Seasonal mood boards draw inspiration from the changing seasons and the associated colors, textures, and motifs.
+Seasonal mood boards are inspired by the changing seasons and the associated colors, textures, and motifs.
 Whether it’s the vibrant hues of spring, the warm tones of autumn, or the icy blues of winter, seasonal boards capture the essence of each season and its unique aesthetic.
 Overall, they are commonly used in fashion design, interior décor, and marketing campaigns to align with seasonal trends and themes.

 Seasonal mood board – pinterest.com